Stellar evolution and feedback

 GEARFeedback:

-supernovae_energy_erg: 0.1e51 # Energy released by a single supernovae.
+supernovae_Ia_energy_erg: 1e51 # Energy released by a single supernova.

 yields_table: chemistry-AGB+OMgSFeZnSrYBaEu-16072013.h5 # Table containing the yields.